nim-lang/Nim/doc/tut2.md

 Collide 2 is preferred over collide 1 because the resolution works from left to right.
 Thus `Unit, Thing` is preferred over `Thing, Unit`.

-**Performance note**: Nim does not produce a virtual method table, but generates dispatch trees.
-This avoids the expensive indirect branch for method calls and enables inlining.
+**Performance note**: Nim generates dispatch trees for methods by default.
+With `--experimental:vtables`, it also provides an option to generate a virtual method table for methods, which tends to produce better performance in general, especially for deep object hierarchies.
 However, other optimizations like compile time evaluation or dead code elimination do not work with methods.

 Exceptions